-Add your powdered sugar along with a small amount of food coloring to the bag.
+Add your powdered sugar and a small amount of food coloring to the bag.
 Seal well.
 Shake the bake, using your hands to move the color around.
 Continue adding food coloring and fully mixing to get to your desired color.

 👩🏻🍳 Expert Tips

-When making colored powdered sugar it is best to start with just a couple of drops of food coloring and slowly adding more to get to your desired color.
-If you added too much, increase the quantity of powdered sugar.
+- When making colored powdered sugar it is best to start with just a couple of drops of food coloring and slowly add more to get to your desired color.
+If you add too much, increase the quantity of powdered sugar.

-If you used gel food coloring or liquid food coloring the dyed sugar should be used right away.
+If you use gel food coloring or liquid food coloring the dyed sugar should be used right away.
 Because we introduced water into the mix, it won't keep for long-term storage.

 Again, if you used freeze-dried fruit you will want to use it right away as the fruit will immediately absorb water from the air.

-If you used petal dust or a powdered dye it should keep until the expiration date of the icing sugar if stored in a sealed container in a dark cool place.
+If you used petal dust or a powdered dye it should be kept until the expiration date of the icing sugar if stored in a sealed container in a dark cool place.